 As you can see, there are many uses for medical cannabis, and several methods that can be used safely with no worries about smoking or getting high.

-With as many uses as there are for medical cannabis, there is no doubt that for most of us, it’s about way more than just “smoking pot”, and “getting high”.
+With as many uses as there are for medical marijuana, there is no doubt that for most of us, it’s about way more than just “smoking pot”, and “getting high”.

 ~ Cannabis Chris